JuliaFS/cv/README.md

 Carousel with CSS.
-Online -> https://juliafs.github.io/cv/
+You can see her online -> https://juliafs.github.io/cv/